-6. Amend the UNC so that data is smoothed only if required.
+6. Amend the UNC so that only historical data is smoothed if required.

 Currently the UNC is worded so that the seasonal normal value is the smoothed average of the values for a day.
 However one of the benefits of EP2 data is that it does not need smoothing.
 If only historic data is used then this may need smoothing if the data series is relatively short and so exposed to any recent fluctuations.
-There may also be a requirement to smooth the output of forecast data in the future, depending on the model adopted.
-It is therefore proposed that the UNC is modified so that the smoothed average is only applied to data if required.
+It is therefore proposed that the UNC is modified so that the smoothed average is only applied to historical data if required.